chibbi/geobasedWeather/README.md

 <summary><strong>Ideas for the further development</strong></summary>
 <p>
   Add more Input possibilities. openweathermap also supports longitude and aptitude, which might be needed in some cases.
+  <br> Actually important step: test the plugin in more mc versions
   <br>Make the time between api calls configurable, so you can f**k up.
   <br>But i have to say, the plugin does everything i would want it to do, so there is no reason for me to develop it further.
   <br>If you would like to see further development or specific features, just create an <a href="https://github.com/chibbi/geobasedWeather/issues/new/choose">issue</a>